Hello there, stranger! Let me start by explaining what it's all about - and that should help you decide if this page is what you were looking for.

 Several years ago, I took a huge leap of faith, decided to buy a small CNC mill (Roland MDX-15), set up a resin casting workshop, and invested months of intermittent trial, error, and triumph to understand and befriend both technologies - and document them so that others don't have to go through all the pain.
 It was well worth it, to be sure: I can now routinely crank out remarkably cool and precise designs in no time, and with only minimal cost:

 The approach also works for others; this hybrid legged robot by Marc Hamende (video) is one of my recent favorites.

 If this sounds interesting, and if you are willing to spend around $2,000 to set up a CNC workshop, simply read on.
-Conversely, if you care only about the non-CNC parts - you can skip the first chapter and go directly to one of the later bits:
+Conversely, if you care only about resin casting or other non-CNC parts - you can skip the first chapter and go directly to one of the later bits:

 Section 3: A crash course in CAD and CAM.

 Many of these sections will be applicable to other types of projects and other manufacturing processes - including hand-made and 3D-printed designs.